 Integral Calculus

-The oriented and the absolute content of the area between two function curves in a desired interval, i.e. the two integrals, are calculated
+Calculates the oriented and the absolute content of the area between two function curves in a desired interval, i.e. the two integrals.

-- the twisting moments for rotation around x-, respectively y-axis,
+- the moments of rotation around x- and y-axis,

 - the bodies of revolution covered, and